esper-io/dev-docs/docs/home/console.md

 ### Device Graphs Tab

-This section provides a graphic representation of various telemetry for a specific device over the last 24 hour period.
+This section provides a graphic representation of various telemetry for a specific device over the last 7 days.

 Fourteen metrics are displayed: